dueiras/dueiras.github.io/_pages/about.md

 ---
 permalink: /
-title: "Thanks for stopping by!
-This website is still being updated, stay tuned!"
+title: "Hi!
+I'm Eduardo Eiras"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 img: "/files/dgs15.gif"
 ---

+#  🚧 Stay tuned! 🚧

+This website is still under development

 # About Me